 Theory of Flight features Lucy Fitz Gibbon, noted for her clear voice (Mittelbayerische Zeitung) and endearing stage presence (The New York Times), as the Bird Spirit, and Anna Lindemann as scientist Alida Kear.
 The music, animation, and story are created by Anna Lindemann.

 The creation of Theory of Flight

-Theory of Flight has been featured in the book Survival of the Beautiful: Art, Science, and Evolution by David Rothenberg and has been performed at The Museum of the Earth in Ithaca, NY, the Ho Tung Planetarium and Visualization Lab at Colgate University in Hamilton, NY, and at the Cantor Film Center in New York, NY.
+Theory of Flight has been featured in the book Survival of the Beautiful: Art, Science, and Evolution by David Rothenberg and has been performed at a diversity of venues ranging from black box theater to natural history museum and planetarium.
+Theory of Flight has been performed at Yale University through the Franke Program in Science and the Humanities, the Entertaining Science series at Cornelia Street Café, an All-Day Wonder-Cabinet at the Cantor Film Center in New York, NY, the Museum of the Earth in Ithaca, NY and the Ho Tung Planetarium and Visualization Lab at Colgate University.

 Theory of Flight was premiered in partial completion of Anna Lindemann’s MFA in Integrated Electronic Arts at the Department of the Arts, Rensselaer Polytechnic Institute.
 Anna's written thesis discusses the integration of biology and art and the creation of Theory of Flight, a performance intended to be an emotionally gripping and intellectually challenging experience emerging from the integration of music, performance, animation, and evolutionary developmental biology.